 The potential for value added data services from smart metering will continue to increase, allowing businesses to tap into data and analytics to inform decisions about energy usage and costs.
 Given today’s volatile and strongly increasing energy pricing environment, this is becoming even more critical as businesses seek to drive down energy consumption and reduce wastage to assist in reducing cost impacts.

-Energy Action has upgraded its online energy management portal, where the Platinum Energy Metrics service includes alerts that notify a customer if their usage spikes to avoid costs associated with ‘peak demand’.
+Energy Action has helps you manage your usage and spend better with our online energy management service.
+Including alerts that notify a customer if their usage spikes to avoid costs associated with ‘peak demand’.

 With even better quality data feeding in from the new smart meter roll-out, these online and mobile portals have even greater potential to deliver actionable insights for business users.
 However, in order to do that, metering and data access needs to be enabled to allow delivery of insights in a form that’s easily understood by businesses.